 We eat well in the backcountry!
 Some examples of typical meals include: curry, pizza, mac & cheese.
+Unfortunately, this trip will not be able to accommodate a vegan diet.
 We resupply water from streams and lakes.
 Our treatment (filters or tablets) neutralizes Giardia, bacteria, and viruses.